 Up to the age of two, the horse is still regarded to be a yearling.
 “Yearling Filly” refers to a female yearling, whereas “Yearling Colt” refers to a male yearling that has not yet been gelded (castrated).

 A mature male horse that still has his testicles present is referred to be a stallion.
-At the age of four, a filly matures into a stallion.
+At the age of four, a colt matures into a stallion.

 What is the difference between a stallion and a stud?